-The MHSA FY2019/2020 ANNUAL UPDATE was circulated using the following methods:
+The MHSA FY2021/2024 THREE YEAR UPDATE was circulated using the following methods:

-- Mental Health Board members were sent notice informing them of the start of the 30-day review and how to obtain a copy of the proposal. - The LCBH three year (2021-2024) program and expenditures and annual update is posted on the department's website www.lassencounty.org/dept/behavioral-health/mental-health-services-act
+- Paper copies were sent to all One Stop Locations - Mental Health Board members were sent notice informing them of the start of the 30-day review and how to obtain a copy of the proposal.

+The LCBH three-year program and expenditures and annual update is posted on the department's website www.lassencounty.org/dept/behavioral-health/mental-health-services-act.
 Any feedback received during the 30-day Public Posting Period from 06-01-2020 through 07-30-2020, is included in this report.
 Public Posting again 07-01-20 through 08-31-2020.

 The Public Hearing is scheduled to take place at the regularly scheduled Behavioral Health Advisory Board Meeting on 09-14-2020 which is held from 5:30 p.m. until 7 p.m.
-(Attachment 3: Copy of the Minutes).
+Attachment 3: Copy of the Minutes